Emmanuelxsx/DevOps-Project/PROJECT 7/Project7.md

 ![alt text](<images/install apache.PNG>)

-Verify that apache is running using the command below `sudo systemctl status apache2`
+Verify that apache is running using the command below:

+`sudo systemctl status apache2`

 ![alt text](<images/checking the status of apache.PNG>)